 In North-East England we’re working on a 1 gigawatt (GW) blue hydrogen project that will be ready to launch in 2027.
 This large-scale facility is expected to help lead a low carbon transformation, supporting jobs as well as the regeneration and revitalization of the surrounding area.

-Throughout the Netherlands, we’ve partnered with Shell, Exxon, Air Liquide and Vopak to develop 1500 megawatts (MW) of green hydrogen.
+Throughout the Netherlands, we’ve partnered with Shell, Exxon, Air Liquide and Vopak to develop 1500 megawatts (MW) of blue hydrogen.
 For comparison: 1MW can power between 500 and 900 homes for a whole year.
 We’re kicking off a new hydrogen economy here, and providing an opportunity to develop into a major hub with significant contributions to climate objectives.

 In Spain, we’ve teamed up with Iberdrola in our Castellón refinery to develop 25MW of green hydrogen, phased up to 200MW.
 By the end of the project, we’ll be the largest green hydrogen project in the refining sector in Spain.